-This study underscores the value of large-scale data integration, and we note that expanding this approach (either by integrating additional data types and/or using tumor mutation and expression data on a larger scale) is straightforward.
+[[more ]] This study underscores the value of large-scale data integration, and we note that expanding this approach (either by integrating additional data types and/or using tumor mutation and expression data on a larger scale) is straightforward.
 We also anticipate that an additional step would be to carry out many of the ENCODE assays on specific tissues and tumor samples.
 Though volume of material needed for such analyses may present challenges, we show that such a framework is technically feasible and provides further opportunities for the future.